On the Optimal Regularity Implied by the Assumptions of Geometry I: Connections on Tangent Bundles: Preliminaries - The Euclidean Cartan algebra

-\eeq where indices are taken to be increasing.
+where $*$ is the Hodge star introduced in terms of the Euclidean metric in $x$-coordinates.
+That is, $*$ satisfies the orthogonality condition \beq dx^{[i_1} \wedge ... \wedge dx^{i_k]} \wedge\, * \big( dx^{[j_1} \wedge ... \wedge dx^{j_k]} \big) = \eeq where indices are taken to be increasing.
 So $\delta$ is defined via the Euclidean metric in $x$-coordinates, while $d$ requires no metric.
 Both $d$ and $\delta$ act component wise on matrix components, so all properties of $d$ and $\delta$ for scalar valued differential forms carry over to matrix valued forms.
 The Laplacian $\Delta \equiv d \delta + \delta d$ acts component wise on matrix-components and also on differential form components.
 By \eqref{Hodge_ortho}, one can show that $\Delta$ is in fact identical to the Laplacian of the Euclidean metric in $x$-coordinates,

 c.f. \cite{Dac,ReintjesTemple_ell1} for more detail.

 By \eqref{def_wedge} and \eqref{exterior_derivative}, the Riemann curvature tensor can be written as \beq (\Gamma_x) = d\Gamma_x +\Gamma_x \wedge \Gamma_x, \eeq in $x$-coordinates.
 The exterior derivative satisfies the product rule \beq d(\omega\wedge u) = d\omega \wedge u + (-1)^k \omega \wedge du , \eeq where $\omega\in W^{1,p}(\Omega)$ is a matrix valued $k$-form and $u \in W^{1,p}(\Omega)$ is a matrix valued $j$-form, (c.f.
 Lemma 3.3 of \cite{ReintjesTemple_ell1}).
 Since the wedge product \eqref{def_wedge} for matrix valued $0$-forms $J$ is identical to matrix multiplication, and since $dJ^{-1} = - J^{-1}\cdot dJ\cdot J^{-1}$, the Leibniz rule \eqref{ Leibniz-rule-d} implies that \beq d\big( J^{-1} \cdot dJ \big) = d(J^{-1}) \wedge dJ = - J^{-1} d J \wedge J^{-1} dJ, \eeq c.f.
 Lemma 4.3 in \cite{ReintjesTemple_ell1}.
 Regarding the co-derivative $\delta$, we require the following product rule \beq \delta (J\mm w ) = J \mm \delta w + \langle d J ; w \rangle \eeq where $J\in W^{1,p}(\Omega)$ is a matrix valued $0$-form, $w \in W^{1,p}(\Omega)$ a matrix valued $1$-form, and where $\langle \cdot\; ; \cdot \rangle $ is the matrix valued inner product defined on matrix valued $k$-forms $\omega$ and $u$ by \beq \langle \omega\; ; u \rangle^\mu_\nu \equiv \sum_{\sigma=1}^n \sum_{i_1<...<i_k} \omega^\mu_{\sigma\: i_1...i_k} u^\sigma_{\nu\: i_1...i_k}. \eeq So $\langle \omega\; ; u \rangle$ converts two matrix valued $k$-forms into a matrix valued $0$-form.
 For multiplication by a matrix valued $0$-form $J$ we have the following multiplication property \beq J \cdot \langle \omega\; ; u \rangle = \langle J \cdot \omega\; ; u \rangle, \langle \omega\cdot J \; ; u \rangle = \langle \omega\; ; J \cdot u \rangle, \langle \omega \; ; u \cdot J \rangle = \langle \omega\; ; u \rangle \cdot J . \eeq